sshcrack/react-cookie-manager/README.md

     <CookieManager
       translations={{
         title: "Would You Like A Cookie? 🍪",
+        message:
-        message: "We value your privacy.
+          "We value your privacy.
 Choose which cookies you want to allow.
 Essential cookies are always enabled as they are necessary for the website to function properly.",
         buttonText: "Accept All",
         declineButtonText: "Decline All",
         manageButtonText: "Manage Cookies",
-        privacyPolicyText: "Privacy Policy"
+        privacyPolicyText: "Privacy Policy",
       }}
       showManageButton={true}
       privacyPolicyUrl="https://example.com/privacy"